henriquecostadev/java-arch-patterns/README.md

 java -jar wire_mock/wiremock-standalone-3.12.1.jar --port 8082
 ```

-> Use the final credit card number `1111` for success and `2222` to failure in the credit card transaction.
+> Use the final credit card number `1111` for success and `2222` to failure in the credit card transactions.

+> Use the walletId `1111` for success and `2222` to failure in the wallet transactions.

 # Quarkus Infos